liqd/adhocracy4/docs/datamodel.md

 ### extending item model

-Extending the item model (part of `a4modules`) will create a new model that belongs to module and therefore to a specific project.
+Extending the item model (part of `a4modules`) will create a new model that belongs to a module and therefore to a specific project.
 This is usually the best option if the user should create new content within a project.
 Examples are ideas, documents.

 Advantages: